 \subsection{Spam Volume at Equilibrium}

+The first quantity we need is the expected MEV revenue of each spam transaction.
+We start with the case of a single opportunity, and then show that multiple non-interacting opportunities reduce to the same expression with $r$ equal to their aggregate value.

-The first quantity we need is the probability that spam transactions claim the opportunity.
-Suppose there are $\spm$ spam transactions in the block.
+Suppose first that there is a single opportunity of value $\hat r$ and that there are $\spm$ spam transactions in the block.
 Only the relative position of the opportunity among these $\spm$ spam transactions matters.
-For example, when $\spm=3$, we can visualize the situation by placing the three spam transactions as triangles and considering the four possible slots where the opportunity can appear:
+For example, when $\spm=3$, we can visualize the situation by placing the three spam transactions as triangles and considering the four possible slots of the opportunity:

-\done The circles represent the possible positions where the opportunity can appear relative to the spam transactions.
+The circles represent the possible positions where the opportunity can appear relative to the spam transactions.
 In the first three positions, there is at least one spam transaction after the opportunity, so a spam transaction can claim it.
 In the last position, the opportunity appears after all spam transactions, so it cannot be claimed.
 More generally, there are $\spm+1$ equally likely relative positions for the opportunity, and exactly one of them fails.
 Therefore,